ENFJ Personality: The Protagonist

-The MBTI (Myers-Briggs Type Indicator) personality test gives you an acronym result, such as ENFJ protagonist.
-The ENFJ type of person is pretty rare, but what is it?
+The famous MBTI (Myers-Briggs Type Indicator) personality test from 16personalities or the Myers Briggs Personality Test gives you an acronym result for you personality traits, such as personality ENFJ protagonist.
+The ENFJ personality type is pretty rare, but what is this personality?

 16 Personality Types

 The purpose of the MBTI personality test is to discover what your traits are and to use that knowledge to achieve a happy and prosperous life.
 Similar to how people identify with particular Pokemon, the MBTI test will tell you more about who you are and how you can succeed in life.

 Knowing your personal traits opens the door to the deep self-understanding that will motivate you to enhance your strengths and learn to overcome your weaknesses.
 Your growth, relationships, and career are much more likely to be successful and happy if you have a deep understanding of why you do the things you do and think the way you think.
 Online therapy is another great way to learn more about yourself and your personality type.

 Myers-Briggs identifies 4 major personality types, each divided into 4 sub-types.